lieszkol/november-gallery/README.md

  - Three components included:
 	 - Embedded Gallery if you wish to show a gallery of images in your page
 	 - Popup Lightbox for galleries that can be opened from a link or button on your page
-	 -
+	 - Image List Only if you want to handle the display of the images yourself
- - Various gallery options that can be configured in the back-end without writing a line of code:
+ - Various options for the Embedded Gallery that can be configured in the back-end without writing a line of code:
 	 - tiles (arranged in columns, justified, or laid out in a grid)
 	 - carousel
 	 - slider
-	 - pop-up lightbox that can be opened from a link/button
+	 - combined (large image + lightbox)
+	 - video
  - Set which folder of images to display in the component configuration panel OR pass it dynamically as a page-variable
  - Responsive/touch enabled/skinnable/themable/gallery buttons/keyboard control etc.